Intermittent fasting is a pattern of eating that involves regular periods of fasting followed by periods of eating.

 Some studies have found that intermittent fasting may help reduce inflammation in the body, which may protect against various diseases such as heart disease and cancer.

 It is also proven to improve tissue health.
 In animals, intermittent fasting reduced tissue damage in surgery and improved results.

 I have never had any heart issues; in fact, I’m often asked by doctors if I’m an athlete based on my heart health.
 However, intermittent fasting has been proven to improve blood pressure, resting heart rates, and other heart-related measurements such as lowered cholesterol levels.

 So, I’ll continue to use it to maintain my current heart health.

 In other studies, young men who fasted for 16 hours showed fat loss while maintaining muscle mass.
 Mice who were fed on alternate days showed better endurance in running.

 While there have not been as many studies for women, I noticed an increase in energy levels, which benefited my workouts.

 Fasting in the morning, in combination with black tea, means I can focus easily on work and smash my goals.
 I also don’t get the afternoon slump.

 Studies show that intermittent fasting may improve brain function and increase mental clarity and focus.
 This may be due to the increased production of brain-derived neurotrophic factor (BDNF), a protein that helps to support the growth and development of new brain cells.

-Studies also discovered that intermittent fasting boosts working memory in animals and verbal memory in adult humans.
+Studies also discovered that intermittent fasting boosts animal working memory and verbal memory in adult humans.